 It's a contradiction, no?

-Why is there such a contradiction?
 It's because much of the outrage, resentment, and self-righteousness isn't really real.
 It's media-created.

-You have certain Jewish media & politicians whipping people into a frenzy about an issue that, on their own, many actually don’t care much about.
+You have certain secular Jewish media & politicians whipping people into a frenzy about an issue that, on their own, many actually don’t care much about.

 Why?